 Phase 1 construction work for embankments adjacent to structures at Lock and Dam 5A was completed in fiscal year 2017.
 A construction contract for Phase 2 of construction at Lock and Dam 4 was awarded in fiscal year 2018 for $893,000.
 Construction work was completed in fall 2019.

 Remaining embankment work is estimated to cost approximately $500,000 for the Phase 2 of Lock and Dam 5A project.
 It will consist of protecting the Minnesota side of the spillway at Lock and Dam 5A, and it will be scheduled when funding is available.
-This project will mark the end of all lock and dam embankment repair at structure projects.
+The project will mark the end of all lock and dam embankment repair at structure projects.

 The Upper Mississippi River 9-Foot Channel Navigation Project was authorized as part of the River and Harbor Act approved July 3, 1930.